IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   - CCNx LDP Client : Any device or service using the CCNx Lightweight Discovery Protocol.

+  - CCNx LDP Namespace : Any URI that identifies the namespace used for discovery and registration.
+Applications and Services should agree upon useful namespaces

   - CCNx LDP Peer : Any network connected CCNx LDP Client.

+  - CCNx LDP Peer Group : Any CCNx LDP Peers registered under a particular namespace.

   - CCNx LDP Command Protocol : The protocol for allowing CCNx LDP Peers to send commands to each other.